Broken Plate Mosaics

 You are invited to provide an image to work from.
 However, Instructor must approve in advance!
 If you wish to do a portrait the best images to work from are simple, well lit, front on portraits.
 Babies and children are most difficult because their facial structure is not well developed and are not recommended.
 As an alternative Instructor will also have a few images for students to choose from.Students are encouraged to bring supplemental dishes, especially colors and textures that speak to you and your subject matter.

-Some mosaic experience required, total newbees only with permission from Instructor.
+Some mosaic experience helpful but not required.
+Projects suggested based on experience!
 DO NOT bring your most precious family heir loom if this your first piece.

 Supply fee and our time frame allows for approximately 1 square foot of mosaic.
 Supply fee is due at start of class, cash, Venmo or check please.